The Buffet at The Wynn Review, Las Vegas

 Weekend brunch adds Breakfast items, Congee, and Cook to order Omelets.

 The Buffet at The Wynn had fair service.
-It was near closing time and we had to push plates onto other tables, no refills made.
-On other occasions, the service was better especially when the server saw we prepaid a tip.
+On other occasions, the service was slightly better especially when the server saw we prepaid a tip.
 Prices are higher than at most other buffets, but you do get a lot more quality items.
-We would rank this #1 Vegas Buffet ahead of Bellagio’s Buffet.
-At $34.95 – $38.95 for dinner, The Wynn Buffet has higher quality items and a wider selection.
+We would rank this one of the top Vegas Buffets ahead of Bellagio’s Buffet, but behind Caesars Buffet and the Wicked Spoon at the Cosmopolitan.
+At $36.95 – $39.95 for dinner, The Wynn Buffet has higher quality items and a wider selection.
 No $9.95 buffet can rival the Wynn Buffet.
 No lobster or sashimi here though.
-Bally’s Sunday Brunch Sterling Buffet is supposed to be great, but it costs $85.
+The strengths of this buffet include salads, deli meats, cooked meats, and desserts.

 TIP: Maximize the food selection by arriving shortly before they change dishes from lunch to dinner, or brunch to dinner (3:30pm).
 You will also save money.
 Kid’s half priced discounts available for those 3 – 8 years old.